-As of March 31, 2020, 849,562 shares of our common stock were outstanding and held of record by stockholders, and 5,583,329 shares of Series A-1 preferred stock, 584,397 shares of Series A-2 preferred stock, 20,942,781 shares of Series B preferred stock and 44,453,477 shares of Series B-2 preferred stock were outstanding and held of record by stockholders.
+As of March 31, 2020, shares of our common stock (of which shares are subject to a right of repurchase by us pursuant to a stock restriction agreement between us and the holders of such shares) were outstanding and held of record by stockholders, and shares of Series A-1 preferred stock, shares of Series A-2 preferred stock, shares of Series B preferred stock and shares of Series B-2 preferred stock were outstanding and held of record by stockholders.
 This amount does not take into account the conversion of all outstanding shares of our preferred stock into common stock upon the closing of this offering.